OpenOrienteering/mapper/android-storage.md

   So please carefully save your changes to a PC.

 OpenOrienteering Mapper for Android will create these folders when they are missing, and scan them for map files.
 It will display warnings when you open maps from the non-permanent app-specific folders or from read-only locations.
-(Top-level "OO-Mapper" folders on secondary storage volumes are scanned, but cannot be written to.)
+(Top-level "OOMapper" folders on secondary storage volumes are scanned, but cannot be written to.)

 File transfer